charanChiv/Data-Analysis-Projects/README.md

 ---

-## Project 02: Netflix Content Strategy Exploratory Data Analysis (EDA)
+## 2. Netflix Content Strategy: Exploratory Data Analysis

-This project dives into the Netflix dataset to analyze its content library, looking at trends in genres, release years, and content types.
+This project dives into the Netflix dataset to analyze its content library.
+It explores trends in genres, release years, and content types to understand Netflix's content strategy.